sfigg/commercialization-public/docset/customize/mdm/windowslicensing-csp.md

 The supported operation is Execute.

+> [!IMPORTANT]
-> **Important**  The XML license file contents must be properly escaped (that is, it should not simply be a copied XML), otherwise the edition upgrade on Windows 10 mobile devices will fail.
+> The XML license file contents must be properly escaped (that is, it should not simply be a copied XML), otherwise the edition upgrade on Windows 10 mobile devices will fail.
 For more information on proper escaping of the XML license file, see Section 2.4 of the [W3C XML spec](http://www.w3.org/TR/xml/) .
 The XML license file is acquired from the Microsoft Volume Licensing Service Center.
 Your organization must have a Volume Licensing contract with Microsoft to access the portal.

 The following are valid edition upgrade paths when using this node through an MDM or provisioning package:

--   Windows 10 Mobileto Windows 10 Mobile Enterprise
+-   Windows 10 Mobile to Windows 10 Mobile Enterprise

 <a href="" id="licensekeytype"></a>**LicenseKeyType**
 Returns the parameter type used by Windows 10 devices for an edition upgrade, activation, or product key change.